 Article IX – Amendments

-These By-Laws may be amended by a majority of the Board of Directors who are present at a Board of Directors meeting, provided prior notification was made to the board of any proposed changes.
-All changes shall be reported to the general membership at the next General Membership meeting.
+These By-Laws may be amended by a majority of the Board of Directors who are present at a Board of Directors Meeting, provided prior notification was made to the Board of any proposed changes.